Anesthesiologist: Career Profile, Employment Outlook, and Education Requirements

 What Does an Anesthesiologist Do?

-You are responsible for the care and safety of patients who are under anesthesia or coming out of anesthesia.
-In addition, you supervise the work of anesthesiology assistants on your team.
+Anesthesiologists are responsible for the care and safety of patients who are under anesthesia or coming out of anesthesia.
+In addition, they supervise the work of anesthesiology assistants on their team.
 Other duties include evaluating patients before surgery, conferring with surgeons, planning the type and quantity of anesthesia and managing any complications from anesthesia.

 Where Could I Work?

 Medical clinics, outpatient surgical centers, dental offices, pain management clinics, and hospital surgical units, labor and delivery units and critical and intensive care units are your potential employers.
 Teaching and research provide other employment options.
-The U.S. Bureau of Labor Statistics reports that about 30,200 worked as anesthesiologists as of May 2013 (www.bls.gov).
-The BLS expected employment of physicians and surgeons to grow 18% from 2012-2022.
-Increased demand for medical services by an aging population will be the main driver of growth.
+The U.S. Bureau of Labor Statistics reports that there were about 31,060 employed anesthesiologists as of May 2018 (www.bls.gov).
+The BLS expected employment of anesthesiologists to grow 4% from 2018-2028.

 What Education Do I Need?